oVirt/ovirt-site/source/feature/trusted-compute-pools.html.md

 ##### Frontend changes

 Add a trust flag into cluster entity.
-If end user wants to create a trusted cluster, the radio box must be selected.
+If end user wants to create a trusted cluster, the "trusted" check box must be selected.

 ![](figure8.jpg "figure8.jpg")